denislavs/TikTok-Claims-Classification-Project/README.md

 ## 5. Conclusion

-The TikTok Claims Classification Analysis project, conducted as part of the Google Advanced Data Analytics Course on Coursera, successfully uncovered key trends in video content and engagement on TikTok, particularly regarding the impact of claim-based videos and the ban status of authors.
+The TikTok Claims Classification Analysis project, conducted as part of the Google Advanced Data Analytics Course on Coursera, effectively uncovered key trends in video content and engagement on TikTok, particularly regarding the impact of claim-based videos and the ban status of authors.
 Through comprehensive data inspection, exploratory data analysis, and the creation of insightful visualizations, this analysis provides valuable insights into how content type and user moderation policies can affect audience engagement.

 ### Key Findings
 This analysis revealed several critical patterns that differentiate between claim videos and opinion videos, as well as between banned and active authors: